brianhigh/research-computing/Networking_Script.md

 They year was 1792 and the Chappe system used what were called optical telegraphs.

 The notion of a communications network goes back some time.
-Think of smoke signals or drums and later on in history the arrival of some semaphore systems that connected European capitals to their frontier defence posts during Napoleonic times.
+Think of smoke signals or drums and later on semaphore and telegraph systems like Chappe's that connected European capitals to their frontier defence posts during Napoleonic times.
 Fast forward a bit and you find yourself looking at the electrical telegraph and telephone all of which were technological improvements but which would be considered as "analog"  technologies.
 Analog communications all suffered from problems like amiguity -- "Does that flag mean attack or retreat?" --and other limitations depending upon the technology.
 For example, a semaphore system might only be usable during periods of clear weather, and sound or smoke traveling over long distances might be misinterpreted due to audible or visual degradation.

 Moving Along
 ================================================================